maidsafe/rfcs/proposed/0000-Petname-System.md

 ## Definitions

-* Key: Public, globally unique identifier in the form of a public key
+* Key: Globally unique identifier - the location of data on the network

 * Nickname: Publicly suggested name attached to a Key